Our Model & Our Team

 Katie Stankiewicz, CPC

 Katie has always had a passion for horses and a deep desire to see people succeed.
-She found the perfect fit for her dual passions in equine-assisted development.
-Katie understands the desire for authentic relationships in life, which horses naturally offer.
-Katie founded Willow Equine in 2012 to serve those seeking to achieve personal growth, improve team dynamics, or optimize leadership capabilities.
-In 2018, she founded Soul to Sole Connections, a program focused exclusively on the mental health of our service members and their families.
+She understands the desire for authentic relationships in life, which horses naturally offer.
+Katie founded Willow Equine, in 2012, to serve those seeking personal growth, improved team dynamics, or optimized leadership capabilities.
+In 2017, she founded Soul to Soles Connection, a program focused exclusively on the mental health of our military service members and their families.

-Katie was introduced to Equine-Assisted Development in 2009 and is an Advanced Eagala certified Equine Specialist.
-She has achieved her Eagala Military Designation, meaning she has specialized training and experience with the military community.
-She is the Director of Horse Business Whisperer, a program dedicated to the business growth of equine professionals.
-Katie is a certified leadership coach as well as a certified 48 HR Breakthrough coach & trainer.
-Her work allows clients to look beyond “their box” and onto their higher self.
-Her intuitive passion lies with embracing Horse Medicine for Higher Purpose and balance.
+Katie is an Advanced Eagala certified Equine Specialist and a founding member of ARCH.
+She has her Eagala Military Designation, with specialized training and experience working with the military community.
+Katie is the executive director of Soul to Soles Connection, our military non-profit.
+She is also the Director of Horse Business Whisperer, a program dedicated to the business growth of equine professionals.
+As a certified leadership coach, Sacred Money Archetype coach, as well as a certified 48 HR Breakthrough coach & trainer, her work allows clients to look beyond “their box” and onto their higher self.
 Katie’s unique skill sets, combined with the power of the horses, drive clients across the finish line in life and business!

 Maria Russell, LCMHCS, Clinical Director

-Maria has always had a passion for helping children, teens, individuals, couples and families cope with difficulties in their lives.
+Maria has always had a passion for helping individuals, couples, and families cope with difficulties in their lives.
 Her desire is to help clients experience healing and life change through faith-centered therapy.
 Maria is a Licensed Clinical Mental Health Counselor Supervisor and the clinical director for Willow Equine.
 She received her BA in Psychology from the University of North Carolina at Chapel Hill, and a MA in Christian Counseling from Gordon-Conwell Theological Seminary.
-Maria has achieved her Eagala Military Designation, meaning she has specialized training and experience with the military community.
-She is also working towards her Eagala Advanced certification.
+Maria is an Advanced Eagala certified mental health professional and has achieved her Eagala Military Designation.

 Maria has experience in working with a wide range of struggles to include depression, anxiety, stress, communication, martial affairs, divorce, childhood trauma and teen issues.
-Maria is Eagala certified, Eye Movement Desensitization and Reprocessing (EMDR) trained, Dialectical Behavior Therapy (DBT) trained, and Prepare/Enrich Certified Facilitator.
+Maria is an advanced Eagala certified mental health professional.
+She is also trained in Eye Movement Desensitization and Reprocessing (EMDR) , Dialectical Behavior Therapy (DBT), and is a Prepare/Enrich Certified Facilitator.
 Maria is a part of Kannapolis Counseling Group, and her office is in Kannapolis, NC.
 She accepts private pay and BCBS-NC.

 Send her an email: email@example.com